1987 (What the Fuck Is Going On?)

-1987 (What the Fuck Is Going On?) is the debut studio album by British electronic band The Justified Ancients of Mu Mu (the JAMs), later known as the KLF.
-1987 was produced using extensive unauthorised samples that plagiarised a wide range of musical works, continuing a theme begun in the JAMs' debut single "All You Need Is Love".
+1987 (What the Fuck Is Going On?) is the debut studio album by British electronic band the Justified Ancients of Mu Mu (the JAMs), later known as the KLF.
+1987 was produced using extensive unauthorised samples that plagiarised a wide range of musical works, continuing a theme begun in the JAMs' debut single, "All You Need Is Love".
 These samples provided a deliberately provocative backdrop for beatbox rhythms and cryptic, political raps.

 Shortly after independent release in June 1987, the JAMs were ordered by the Mechanical-Copyright Protection Society to destroy all unsold copies of the album, following a complaint from ABBA.
 In response, the JAMs disposed of many copies of 1987 in unorthodox, publicised ways.
 They also released a version of the album titled 1987 (The JAMs 45 Edits), stripped of all unauthorised samples to leave periods of protracted silence and so little audible content that it was formally classed as a 12-inch single.

 Background and recording

 On New Year's Day 1987, Bill Drummond decided to make a hip hop record under the pseudonym "the Justified Ancients of Mu Mu".
 Knowing little about modern music technology, he invited Jimmy Cauty, a former member of the band Brilliant, to join him.
-Cauty agreed, and the JAMs' debut single "All You Need Is Love" was independently released on 9 March 1987 as a limited-edition one-sided white label 12-inch.
-Cauty became "Rockman Rock", and Drummond used the nickname "King Boy D".
+Cauty agreed, and the JAMs' debut single, "All You Need Is Love", was independently released on 9 March 1987 as a limited-edition one-sided white label 12-inch.
+Cauty became "Rockman Rock", and Drummond used the nickname "King Boy Hard" (Later "King Boy D").

-The reaction to "All You Need Is Love" was positive; the British music newspaper Sounds listed it as the single of the week, and lauded The JAMs as "the hottest, most exhilarating band this year".
+The reaction to "All You Need Is Love" was positive; the British music newspaper Sounds listed it as the single of the week, and lauded the JAMs as "the hottest, most exhilarating band this year".
 The song's reliance on uncleared, often illegal samples made commercial release impossible.
 In response, the JAMs re-edited the single, removing or doctoring the most antagonistic samples, and re-released it as "All You Need Is Love (106 bpm)" in May 1987.
 According to Drummond, profits from this re-release funded the recording of their first album.
 The JAMs had completed and pressed copies of the album by early May 1987, but did not have a distributor.

 Like "All You Need Is Love", the album was made using an Apple II computer, a Greengate DS3 digital sampler peripheral card, and a Roland TR-808 drum machine.
 Several songs were liberally plagiarised, using portions from existing works and pasting them into new contexts, with the duo stealing "everything" and "taking... plagiarism to its absurd conclusion".
 This mashup of samples was underpinned by rudimentary beatbox rhythms and overlaid with Drummond's raps of social commentary, esoteric metaphors, and mockery.
 Drummond later said that: